Menu Close

 Military Veterans

-More than 70% of Vietnam veterans with combat-related PTSD meet clinical criteria for alcohol abuse or dependence.
-The intersection of untreated trauma and substance use creates particularly complex addiction patterns.
+Research from the National Vietnam Veterans Readjustment Study (Kulka et al., 1990) found that more than 70% of combat veterans with PTSD met clinical criteria for alcohol abuse or dependence.
+The overlap between untreated trauma and substance use creates some of the most complex functional addiction patterns seen in treatment settings.

 Lawyers